Tag: Majors

 Source link

-The table below shows the percentage change of Japanese Yen (JPY) against listed major currencies today.
-Japanese Yen was the strongest against the Canadian Dollar.
+The table below shows the percentage change of Swiss Franc (CHF) against listed major currencies today.
+Swiss Franc was the strongest against the US Dollar.

 USD EUR GBP JPY CAD AUD NZD CHF